moyano83/ansible-up-running/README.md

 #### Setting the Variable Name

-The loop_var control allows us to give the iteration variable a different name than the default name, item.
+The `loop_var` control allows us to give the iteration variable a different name than the default name, _item_.
 In the example below, we would like to loop over multiple tasks at once.
 One way to achieve that is to use include with `with_items`.
 However, the _vhosts.yml_ file that is going to be included may also contain `with_items` in some tasks.
 This would produce a conflict, as the default `loop_var` item is used for both loops at the same time.
 To prevent a naming collision, we specify a different name for `loop_var` in the outer loop (inside the _vhosts.yml_ file we can use the